ThunderFly-aerospace/docs/avionics/TFUNIPAYLOAD01/index.md

 | GND    | ![Black](https://user-images.githubusercontent.com/5196729/102205213-28e03e80-3ecb-11eb-95bb-7ba207360541.png) Black | ![Black](https://user-images.githubusercontent.com/5196729/102205213-28e03e80-3ecb-11eb-95bb-7ba207360541.png) Black   |

+{: .highlight }
+To debug and development purposes the [TFUSBSERIAL USB adapter](/tools/TFUSBSERIAL01/) could be connected to this UART port.

 #### SPI master

 This SPI master interface should be used for the connection of external sensors or alternative communication devices like [TFLORA01](/avionics/TFLORA01/).